stvnwu/APMMFC/README.md

 #Getting Started

 Clone the folder.
-Open the `final.maxpatch` and set to presentation mode.
+Open the `final_board.maxpatch` and set to presentation mode.

 #About